GoogleCloudPlatform/knfsd-cache-utils/deployment/README.md

 While some NFS servers may support creating an export with at path such as `/bin`, attempting to re-export the path via the cache would result in the cache overlaying its local `/bin` directory with the mount.

 Also included in the list of protected directories is the `/home` directory.
 This is because some commands such as `gcloud compute ssh` will look for ssh keys in the home directory, and may create user home directories and ssh keys within the home directories.
 To prevent this undesired, and unexpected behaviour the `/home` directory is not supported.

+To check if any exports were skipped, check the logs entries such as:

+> startup-script: WARN: skipping export /home because it is a system path